• English

 Harsh Noise Wally

-10 Jan Retweet this Share on Facebook
+10 gen Retweet this Share on Facebook

 Harsh Noise Wally, is a sophisticated mashup mixing strips of Wally, the lazy and cynic colleague of Dilbert with some epic noise music extreme attitudes.
 Well conceived and assembled.